paven/git-training/git2/excercises.md

 ----
 ## Exercise 3

-Form a group with 3-5 persons.
+Form a group with 3-5 people.

-Discus and make a list of what workflows and what branches that are
+Discuss and make a list of what workflows and what branches that are

-* needed in your team(s)
+* needed in your daily work
-* bad for your team(s)
+* bad for your daily work

 How does that compare to how you work today?